buildo/book/backend/readme.md

 ## Why not a Framework?

 Frameworks are monolithic beasts that come with lots of features and lots of problems.
 Using a framework you have to respect its limitations and work the way it requires.
-Choosing a framework that fits the needs of all our projects is really hard.
+Choosing a framework that fits the needs of all our projects is hard.
 Also, we prefer investing our time learning a language, not a framework.